You are invited to join TSA at our very first Connect event for adults living with TSC.

 The day will also provide opportunities to hear from TSC specialist doctors and obtain a lot of up to date information all in one place.

-The event will start at 11am on Saturday and Day One will close at 4.30pm.
-On Saturday evening there will be an informal dinner venue chosen to allow people who want to meet others to do so in a relaxed setting.
-On Sunday, Day Two will commence at 10am and conclude by 1pm.
-The full program will be published soon.
+The event will start at 11am on Saturday.
+On Saturday evening there will be an informal dinner to allow people to meet others in a relaxed and social setting if they want to.

 TSA is a recipient of funding from the Australian Government to assist adults with tuberous sclerosis complex to attend this meeting along with a support person if required.